c4s4/neon/doc/quickstart.md

 with spaces.
 In lists, command line options are clearly separated and this avoids issues.

+Note that options in commands as lists won't be evaluated in a shell, thus an option like `${USER}` won't be evaluated.
+NeON will always evaluate NeON properties, thus an option such as `={USER}` would be evaluated.

 ### Neon tasks

 You could perform most of common build tasks with shell commands, but this